 In response to the assassination of President Lumumba, the United Nations send the 25th Battalion ‘A’ Company, lead by unit commandant Pat Quinlan (Jamie Dornan), on a peacekeeping mission.
 The soldiers settle in an outpost in the mining town of Jadotville, cut off from civilization.

 Meanwhile, the Secretary General of the United Nations gives military officer Conor O’Brien (Mark Strong) a mandate to prevent General Tshombe from becoming presumptive president.
-Showing a staggering lack of military knowledge, O’Brien decides to take the offensive, which gives Tshombe and his mercenaries an excuse to retaliate, which they are more then willing to do.
+Showing a staggering lack of military knowledge, O’Brien decides to take the offensive.
+This gives Tshombe and his mercenaries an excuse to retaliate, which they are more than willing to do.